 One of my favorite activities is getting outside with the family and going hiking.
 I did quite a bit of hiking before I had kids, and as soon as my girls were old enough, I wanted to share my love of the outdoors with them.
 We love going for hikes as a family, and the kids are always excited to go on a new adventure.

 There are lots of things to keep in mind when hiking with kids.
 Here are some tips for hitting the trails:

-- Sun protection.
+Sun protection.
 This can be in the form of hats, sunglasses, sunscreen, sun protective, clothing, and so on.
 I like to go with hats and protective clothing, and natural sunscreens.
 Be choosy about what sunscreens you put on your kids.

 Hiking is a great way to get outside, get some exercise, and explore the great outdoors.
 Have fun and happy trails!